Ahmed-Oraby/store-front-api/README.md

 -   'localhost:3000/api/products' --> The API endpoint for CRUD operations on products

--   'localhost:3000/api/orders' --> The API endpoint for CRUD operations on oerders
+-   'localhost:3000/api/orders' --> The API endpoint for CRUD operations on orders

 ## Usage